wr3xz/LaserObjectTracker/README.md

 It was created for the ARM architecture, but it is possible to compile the C++ code to another one.

-Two librairies are needed :
+Two librairies are used:
 - OpenCV
 - RaspiCam
 They are open source.

-The system is composed by :
+The system is composed by:
 - A Raspberry Pi B to detect and command servomotors
 - A Raspberry Pi Camera to take screenshots of the environment
 - A home-made electronic circuit to adapt the power